|

 want to destroy it.
 God is not

-chose a people for Himself, helped them in many ways, then destroyed them
+chose a people for Himself, helped them in many ways, and then destroyed

 The

-point that Jude is making in verse 5 is that those who are teaching
+point that Jude is making in verse 5 is that the Antinomian Gnostics who

-another gospel are at the point of not believing and will soon be cut off
+are teaching another gospel and another Jesus, are at the point of God

-Note that Jude equates not believing in the Deity of Christ as not
+Jude equates not believing in the Deity of Christ, as the Gnostics taught,

 The